oracle/terraform-provider-oci/docs/identity/user_group_memberships.md

 ### Create Operation
 Adds the specified user to the specified group and returns a `UserGroupMembership` object with its own OCID.

-After you send your request, the new object's `lifecycleState` will temporarily be CREATING.
-Before using the object, first make sure its `lifecycleState` has changed to ACTIVE.

 The following arguments are supported: